 Final

 The final tertiary stage is where the sewage is disinfected.
-This treatment is important as it removes all bacteria, parasites and viruses and makes the treated water safe for discharge back to the environment.
-Prior to disinfection, the treated sewage can be filtered by finer membranes such as microfiltration, ultrafiltration or reverse osmosis, to make it suitable for re-use and human contact.
+This treatment is important as it removes all bacteria, parasites, and viruses and makes the treated water safe for discharge back into the environment.
+Prior to disinfection, the treated sewage can be filtered by finer membranes such as microfiltration, ultrafiltration, or reverse osmosis, to make it suitable for re-use and human contact.

 If you have an inquiry regarding Sewage Water treatment please contact us HERE.